zachlasiuk/arm-software-developers-ads/README.md

 # Arm Learning Paths (prototype project)
 GitHub source for the Arm Learning Paths static website, serving learning-based technical content for Arm software developers.
-This README contains two things:
-1. 'How To Contribute' step-by-step guide
-2. Documentation on the website's architecture

 <br/>